 10 of the Toughest Interview Questions (& What to Ask Instead)

-Conducting interviews can be a tricky task, as you have a relatively short amount of time to assess a range of candidates.
-Every interviewer is different and some really want to put the pressure on with tough interview questions.
+When you have a relatively short amount of time to assess a range of candidates, conducting interviews can be a tricky task.
+Every interviewer is different, however, and some really like to put the pressure on with tough interview questions.

-While these can show how candidates work under pressure, there are alternative ways to phrase them to get a more genuine answer.
-Asking closed questions won’t lead to a good collaboration with your interviewee and a potential missed opportunity!
+While the answers to these questions can demonstrate how candidates work under pressure, there are alternative ways to approach and rephrase them to get a more genuine, candid response.

-Let’s delve into some of those tricky questions and give alternatives that can help your candidate to open up!
+Below we delve into some of the toughest interview questions and offer alternatives that can help your candidate open up!

 “Can you tell me about yourself?”